Sonetel/sonetel-callback/src/README.md

 $ npx gulp dev
 ```
 This will update the files under the `public/` folder whenever you update the files in `src/`.

+**Note:**

+While releasing a new version of the app, the following points should be noted.

+1. Increment the version number in `package.json`, `package.lock` and `src/js/app/const.js`
+2. Change the cache version number in `src/js/service_worker.js`.